You are here:

 Determining the Edge of your PCB

 When the edge of the PCB is milled out of the FR-4 material (what PCBs are made out of) the PCB fab uses a round bit similar to a CNC machine.
 This causes the inside corners of the border of the PCB to have a round edge to them.
 This is something to watch out for in enclosure designs.
-The smallest tool used for routing out boards is 1.0mm in diameter which means the smallest inside corner radius possible at MacroFab is 0.5mm.
+The smallest tool used for routing out borders of PCBs is 1.0mm in diameter which means the smallest inside corner radius possible at MacroFab is 0.5mm.
 The tool cuts to the middle of the line regardless of the thickness of the line.

 Calculating PCB Size